Lack of water threatens agriculture from Maule to Biobío

 In Ñuble and Biobío, the safety of irrigation has been one of the causes of the shift from traditional agriculture towards an intensive one, in which the arrival of blueberries, hazelnuts and cherries already changes the landscape.
 However, irrigation is also the concern of farmers this year.

-"Water availability for the season is going to be tight and it is going to force us to have an exceptional strategy to get ahead", comments Héctor Sanhueza, of the Association of Canalistas del Laja.
+«Water availability for the season is going to be tight and will force us to have an exceptional strategy to get ahead», comments Héctor Sanhueza, of the Association of Canalistas del Laja.

 According to the measurements of the Ñuble River Surveillance Board, rainfall in recent months has been well below that of a normal year.
 For example, in a normal year, in June they precipitate between 180 and 190 mm.
 This 2016 only dropped 10,6 mm.
 In other words, the deficit was 94%.
 And although in July it was compensated and average values were reached, in August, the deficit with respect to the same month of a normal year was of 70%, with only 44 mm versus the 130 mm of a normal year, says Salvador Salgado, manager of the Ñuble River Surveillance Board.